awsdocs/aws-systems-manager-user-guide/doc_source/sysman-doc-syntax.md

 To use a number as a parameter value, use `String` as the parameter type\.
 + `description`: \(Optional\) A description of the parameter\.
 + `default`: \(Optional\) The default value of the parameter or a reference to a parameter in Parameter Store\.
 + `allowedValues`: \(Optional\) An array of values allowed for the parameter\.
 Defining allowed values for the parameter validates the user input\.
-If a user inputs a value that is not allowed, the execution fails to start\.
+If a user inputs a value that isn't allowed, the execution fails to start\.

 ------
 #### [ YAML ]